OpenRadioss/OpenRadioss/HOWTO.md

            -release                            : set build for release (optimized)

        Execution control
-           -nt [N,all]        : Run build with N Threads, all : takes all ressources of machine -verbose           : Verbose build
+           -nt [N,all]        : Run build with N Threads, all : takes all resources of machine -verbose           : Verbose build
            -clean             : clean build directory